 It may be difficult to conclude otherwise efficiency-enhancing bargaining contracts if the employed insiders use their bargaining power to resist management's interest in reducing wages, and to ignore the interest of unemployed outsiders .
 In-plant alliances might have the advantage of taking into account the employment consequences of wage negotiations, but they cannot deviate too much from the results negotiated at the sectoral level, because the unions would not agree to them.
 Thus, employers cannot exploit the weaker bargaining position of works councils.
 Works councils also restrain themselves from wage bargaining in order to retain peaceful labor relations within the firm .

-Young apprentices provide a special group of outsiders.
-In 33% of in-plant alliances, the employers committed themselves to retain apprentices after they had completed their vocational training, sometimes for only six months (see Figure 2).
+Young apprentices are a special group of outsiders.
+In 33% of in-plant alliances, the employers committed themselves to retain apprentices after they had completed their vocational training, sometimes for only six months (Figure 2).
 But guarantees for the number of apprentices are less frequent (17%).
 These facts indicate that young labor market entrants are not considered a target group for in-plant alliances.

 Furthermore, 24% of in-plant alliances contain an employer pledge for further training.
 In addition, employers’ general job and location guarantees—in exchange for works council wage concessions—tend to increase employment stability and thus the firms’ incentives for human capital investments.
 But empirical evidence suggests that in-plant alliances do not have a positive causal effect on further training .

-At both national and sectoral levels the initiatives ran into difficulties because employer associations could not enforce their member firms’ pledges.
-And governments and politicians were reluctant to accept the responsibility for both employment and unemployment.
+At both national and sectoral levels, initiatives have run into difficulties because employer associations could not enforce their member firms’ pledges.
 In contrast, as single firms and locations are exposed to more competition, both from other establishments and from other workplaces of the same firm—as well as rights and responsibilities for wages, working time, and employment—employment security and location survival become more important in the bargaining agenda at firms and plants.

 Pressure from multinationals